-Clearly state the economic, geographic, educational, or health care challenges facing the project's respective communities, and provide any documentation that demonstrates the challenges.
+Clearly state the opioid-related challenges facing the project's respective communities and provide any documentation that demonstrates the challenges.
 Use verifiable data and statistics to substantiate and quantify these challenges.
 Demonstrate how the proposed project will help resolve these challenges and why the applicant cannot afford the project without a grant.

 Document support for the project provided by professionals in the educational or health care fields.
-The more specific their professional opinion is regarding your situation and the proposed project as a solution, the more compelling it is.
-Substantiate the underserved educational or health care nature of the project's proposed service area; and justify, explain, and document the specific educational or medical services that will provide direct benefits to rural residents.
-Demonstrate demand by rural residents and other beneficiaries for the educational or medical services that the project is designed to meet local community needs.
+The more specific their professional opinion is regarding the situation and the proposed project as a solution, the more compelling it is.
+Substantiate the underserved opioid health care nature of the project's proposed service area; and justify, explain, and document the specific educational or medical services that will provide direct benefits to rural residents.
+Demonstrate demand by rural residents and other beneficiaries for the educational or medical services that the project would provide.
+Show that the project is designed to meet local community needs.
 Willingness of local end-users or community-based organizations to contribute to the costs of completing, operating, or maintaining the project is a strong indication of community support.
 Documentation of support includes letters of financial and non-financial commitment towards the project from local organizations.